 - no entry be made in our books and records that intentionally hides or disguises the nature of any transaction or of any of our liabilities, or misclassifies any transactions as to accounts or accounting periods;

-- the terms of commercial transactions be reflected accurately in the documentation for those transactions and all such documentation be reflected accurately in our books and records;
+- the terms of all commercial transactions be reflected accurately in the documentation for those transactions, and all such documentation be reflected accurately in our books and records;

 - employees comply with our system of internal controls; and

-- no cash or other assets be maintained for any purpose in any unrecorded or "off-the-books" fund.
+- no cash nor any other asset be maintained for any purpose in any unrecorded or "off-the-books" fund.

-- no employee may take or authorize any action that would cause our financial records or financial disclosure to fail to comply with generally accepted accounting principles, the rules and regulations of the SEC or other applicable laws, rules and regulations;
+- no employee may take or authorize any action that would cause any of our financial records or financial disclosures to fail to comply with any generally accepted accounting principle, any rule or regulation of the SEC, or any other applicable law, rule or regulation;

 - no employee should knowingly make (or cause or encourage any other person to make) any false or misleading statement in any of our reports filed with the SEC or knowingly omit (or cause or encourage any other person to omit) any information necessary to make the disclosure in any of our reports accurate in all material respects.

-Any employee who becomes aware of any departure from these standards has a responsibility to report his or her knowledge promptly to a supervisor, the Compliance Officer, the Audit Committee, one of the other compliance resources described in Section 17.
+Any employee who becomes aware of any departure from these standards has a responsibility to report their knowledge promptly to a supervisor, the Compliance Officer, the Audit Committee or one of the other compliance resources described in Section 20.

 11. FAIR DEALING

-You are expected to deal fairly with our suppliers, employees and anyone else with whom you have contact in the course of performing your job.
+You are expected to deal fairly with our customers, suppliers and other service providers, our employees and anyone else with whom you have contact in the course of performing your job.
 Be aware that the Federal Trade Commission Act provides that "unfair methods of competition in commerce, and unfair or deceptive acts or practices in commerce, are declared unlawful."
-It is a violation of the Act to engage in deceptive, unfair or unethical practices, and to make misrepresentations in connection with sales activities.
+It is a violation of the Federal Trade Commission Act to engage in any deceptive, unfair or unethical practices, and to make misrepresentations in connection with sales activities.

 Employees involved in procurement have a special responsibility to adhere to principles of fair competition in the purchase of products and services by selecting suppliers based exclusively on normal commercial considerations, such as quality, cost, availability, service and reputation, and not on the receipt of special favors.